 - Term: commencement of term; end of term.

-- Recipient's confidentiality obligations: second party confidentiality undertaking (permitted purpose mandatory); disclosure of confidential information by second party to certain persons; exceptions to second party's confidentiality obligations; disclosures of first party confidential information mandated by law etc; second party to stop using confidential information upon termination; second party to return or destroy confidential information following termination; second party confidentiality obligations after termination.
+- Recipient's confidentiality obligations: second party confidentiality undertaking (permitted purpose mandatory); disclosure of confidential information by second party to certain persons for permitted purpose; exceptions to second party's confidentiality obligations; disclosures of first party confidential information mandated by law etc; second party to stop using confidential information upon termination; second party to return or destroy confidential information following termination; second party confidentiality obligations after termination.

 - Intellectual property rights: no assignment of first party intellectual property rights; no licence or limited licence to use first party confidential information.